 “The time has come to strengthen Europe startup powerhouse and become the “United Tech of Europe”

-This letter petitions governments across Europe — including the UK — to forge ahead into the future by creating a new set of startup-friendly policies focusing on the following three points:
+Moreover, this letter petitions governments across Europe — including the UK — to forge ahead into the future by creating a new set of startup-friendly policies focusing on the following three points:

 - To Keep Data Flowing Freely